“The whole is greater than the sum of its parts.” ~ Aristotle.

 Ghent has several street art hotspots where you can catch a glimpse of Van Eyck-inspired works, meander along Graffiti Alley, and spot creativity along some canals.
 Take a look at where to find street art in Ghent here.

 TIP: To make things easy, take a street art cycling tour around the city with a local to show you hidden spots!

 If you love riddles, finding clues, solving challenges and love using your imagination, a self-guided scavenger hunt in Ghent may be up your alley!

 One of the oldest and most prominent landmarks in Ghent, this 13th century church was constructed to replace an earlier Romanesque structure.
 Built in Scheldt Gothic style the church features blue-gray stone from the Tournai area.
 It is one of the 4 Medieval Towers of Ghent.

-If you would like more information about Ghent that may not be mentioned in this post, you can book a free walking tour.
-I personally made my own walking tour with the research I found, but if you prefer a guide you can find out more information at here for Free Walking Tours Ghent.
+If you would like more information about Ghent that may not be mentioned in this post, you can book a walking tour in advance.
+I personally made my own walking tour with the research I found, but if you prefer a guide you can find out more information here on different types of Ghent walking tours and more!

 Overall, you can see Ghent is worth more that just one day of your time.
 With some of the richest medieval history in Europe, Ghent still continues to stun today and is very underrated in my opinion!

 This guide to Ghent attractions contains some affiliate links, at no extra cost to you.
 I may earn a small commission if you decide to make a purchase and if you do, thanks for your support!
 This helps with the costs of running my blog so I can keep my content free for you.
 As always, I only recommend a product or service that I genuinely love and use myself!